 Field placement: Hunger Free Oklahoma

-Taz is currently completing her field work at Hunger Free Oklahoma in Oklahoma City, Oklahoma.
-Her work focuses on expanding school nutrition and childhood food insecurity programs across Oklahoma through program and policy research.
-Taz's projects include supporting statewide school breakfast and Breakfast After The Bell expansion, streamlining applications for Free- and Reduced-Price Meals with Medicaid Direct Certification and assessing the feasibility of online applications, and determining best practices in coalition-building and governance of the OK Childhood Food Security Coalition.
+Taz completed her field work at Hunger Free Oklahoma in Oklahoma City, Oklahoma.
+Her work focused on expanding school nutrition and childhood food insecurity programs across Oklahoma through program and policy research.
+Taz's projects included supporting statewide school breakfast and Breakfast After The Bell expansion, streamlining applications for Free- and Reduced-Price Meals with Medicaid Direct Certification and assessing the feasibility of online applications, and determining best practices in coalition-building and governance of the OK Childhood Food Security Coalition.

 Policy placement: U.S. Department of Agriculture